myrjola/docker-samba-ad-dc/README.md

 Run these commands to start the container
 ```
 docker build -t samba-ad-dc .
-docker run  -e "SAMBA_DOMAIN=smbdc1" -e "SAMBA_REALM=smbdc1.example.com" --name dc1 --dns 127.0.0.1 samba-ad-dc
+docker run  -e "SAMBA_DOMAIN=smbdc1" -e "SAMBA_REALM=smbdc1.example.com" --name dc1 --dns 127.0.0.1 -d samba-ad-dc
 ```
 You can of course change the domain and realm to your liking.

-You get the IP-address of the running machine by issuing `docker inspect dc1 | grep IPAddress` and the root password by running `docker logs dc1 2>&1 | head -3`.
+You get the IP-address of the running machine by issuing `docker inspect dc1 | grep IPAddress` and the root user's password as well as other passwords by running `docker logs dc1 2>&1 | head -3`.
 You should then be able to log in with SSH.

 One fast check to see that Kerberos talks with Samba:
 ```